gravataLonga/container/README.md

     ]);
 });

-// factory is alias for set.
+// set is a method alias of factory
 $container->factory('CacheManager', function() {
     return new CacheManager();
 });